 Similarly, you can cut off the bottom half and sleeves of a t-shirt.
 You can use a sewing machine to take off the sides of your crop top.

 You can also fold your shirt in half and cut the triangles near the shoulders.
 See to it that you’re only cutting the tee’s front layer.
 You can then cut a longer triangle on the t-shirt’s bottom edge.
+If you are looking for other designs aside from a crop top check these diy t-shirt cutting ideas for more adventurous looks and styles.

 Do you have old clothing that has a heavily replicated pattern?
 Then why not turn this into a raglan t-shirt refashion?